Leena Nylander-French, PhD, CIH

 Health Effects of Environmental Agents, ENVR 430

-Research ActivitiesOccupational health
+Research ActivitiesOccupational and Environmental Health

 Factors affecting variability in the urinary biomarker 1,6-hexamethylene diamine in workers exposed to 1,6-hexamethylene diisocyanate.
 Kenneth Fent, Sheila Flack, Linda Gaines, Leena Nylander-French, Jennifer Thomasen, Stephen Whittaker (2011).
 Journal of Environmental Monitoring, 13(1), 119-127.

-Postdoctoral Program, Exposure Assessment, University of North Carolina at Chapel Hill, 1996
+- Postdoctoral Program, Exposure Assessment, University of North Carolina at Chapel Hill, 1996

-PhD, Occupational and Industrial Hygiene, Royal Institute of Technology, 1994
+- PhD, Occupational and Industrial Hygiene, Royal Institute of Technology, 1994

-MSc, Environmental Hygiene, University of Kuopio, 1987
+- MSc, Environmental Hygiene, University of Kuopio, 1987

-BSc, Environmental Hygiene, University of Kuopio, 1986
+- BSc, Environmental Hygiene, University of Kuopio, 1986